 In this case, the Academy funds a portion of a student's annual tuition.
 In addition to completing and submitting the Ontario Hockey Academy application, prospective students must submit a copy of the past two years academic reports.

 These must demonstrate a serious commitment toward academic excellence.
 Students receiving funding will retain that scholarship as long as they remain in good standing with the school.
 Financial aid is considered on an individual basis and reviewed annually.
 Financial aid may be applied for following the initial support year, provided the recipient maintains good academic standing, participates in school life, and meets all other requirements of the school.

-To apply for a Financial Award -Scholarships, students must complete the aid application. and submit the following:
+To apply, students must complete the assistance application. and submit the following:

 A completed enrollment application form

 Copies of the past two years academic reports.
 (These must demonstrate a serious commitment toward academic excellence)

 Completed forms are submitted online to Ontario Hockey Academy admissions for consideration by the Ontario Hockey Aid Committee.

 financial ASSISTANCE Committee Decisions

 OHA Parents’ financial statements are reviewed by the Financial Assistance Committee.
 As it is generally not possible to meet all the needs of all the applicants, the Financial Assistance Committee reviews all the criteria very carefully, and aims to distribute awards to the most deserving students.